billbuchanan/csn09112/week07_dig_cert/labs/README.md

 # Lab 6: Ciphers and Digital Certificates
-In this lab we will investigate a range of ciphers and also how we can view the details within digital certificates.
+In this lab we will investigate a range oxf ciphers and also how we can view the details within digital certificates.

 ## A Ciphers
 Use your desktop computer to complete the following: